-- At its 30 June 2016 meeting the Executive agreed a detailed timetable to develop Public Spaces Protection Orders for parks; sports pitches; local nature reserves; town centres and back streets with alley gates. - 2.
-Attached as Appendix 1 are proposals for consultation on a PSPO for Letcliffe, Sough and Victory Parks and Valley Gardens.
-The consultation will include notices at Park entrances with details on how to participate in an on-line survey;

-detailed correspondence with partners, including the Town and parish Councils, and groups that use Parks; a press release and an on-line survey.
+- 1. At its 30 June 2016 meeting the Executive agreed a detailed timetable to develop Public Spaces Protection Orders for parks; sports pitches; local nature reserves; town centres and back streets with alley gates. - 2.
+Attached as Appendix 1 are proposals for consultation on a PSPO for Heyhead Park.
+The consultation will include notices at Park entrances with details on how to participate in an online survey; detailed correspondence with partners, including the Town and parish Councils, and groups that use Parks; a press release and an on-line survey. - 3.
+The intention of the proposals is to strike a balance between the use of those areas of the Park set out for a specific use or visual enjoyment and those areas which are public open space.
+The proposals seek to minimize restrictions on dog walkers while maintaining the enjoyment of other Park users.
+However, in the case of Heyhead Park there is no area sufficiently open and separate from areas with specific uses to allow dogs off a lead.

-- 3. The intention of the proposals is to strike a balance between the use of those areas of a Park set out for a specific use or visual enjoyment and those areas which are public open space.
-The proposals seek to minimize restrictions on dog walkers while maintaining the enjoyment of other Park users. - 4.
-The proposals enable Council and Police officers to require dog walkers to put their dogs on a lead if they have concerns for other Park users.
+- 4. The proposals enable Council and Police officers to require dog walkers to put their dogs on a lead if they have concerns for other Park users.
 They also enable those officers to enforce what are currently by-laws through a fixed penalty notice rather than prosecution. - 5.
 Members are invited to comment on the proposals.
 In doing so it should be kept in mind the Council will need to evidence the behaviour to be prevented is: - having or be likely to have a detrimental effect on the quality of life of those in the locality - persistent or continuing in nature, and - unreasonable:

-The Council will also need to show that what is included in a PSPO is reasonable and enforceable as there is a right of appeal against a PSPO being implemented.
+The council will also need to show that what is included in a PSPO is reasonable and enforceable as there is a right of appeal against a PSPO being implemented.